evannetwork/evannetwork.github.io/doc/Identity.md

 Identities are stored securely on the blockchain, ensuring that each identity is tamper-proof and can’t be impersonated by,for example, providing fraudulent documentation.
 Decentralized Identities are a critical feature to evan.network, as they constitute a pivotal point for safe business conduct on the platform.

-Similar to a fingerprint, an identity is a unique identifier.
-Their authenticity can be verified without a doubt, eliminating the risk of impersonation attacks.
+Similar to a fingerprint, an identity serves as a unique identifier.
+Their authenticity [can be verified without a doubt](/dev/identity-claims), eliminating the risk of impersonation attacks.

 ### Establishing trust relationships